(Lesson Name):

 3.

-[1] Your description of the major ideas that this lesson addresses should evolve from your attempts to create the lesson logic for teaching them.
+[1] The final form of your description of the major ideas that this lesson addresses will likely evolve from your attempts to create the lesson logic for teaching them.
+You should nevertheless attempt to state them before creating the steps of your lesson logic.
 In other words, someone reading your lesson logic will read your description of the big ideas before reading your steps for teaching them.
-But, you will have created your description of big ideas after having created the steps for teaching them.
+But, you likely will have refined your description of major ideas while creating the steps for teaching them.

-[2] Your list of Òmeanings students must haveÓ should evolve while you write the steps in your lesson logic.
+[2] Your list of Òmeanings students must haveÓ often will evolve while you write the steps in your lesson logic.
 Write them as they occur to you, and be alert to when you plan a step that presumes students have a meaning that is essential for them to participate.